-The growth-oriented, equity-type securities generally purchased by the fund may involve large price swings and potential for loss, particularly in the case of smaller capitalization stocks.
+The growth-oriented, equity-type securities generally purchased by the fund may involve large price swings and potential for loss.
 To the extent the fund invests in income-oriented, equity-type securities, income provided by the fund may be reduced by changes in the dividend policies of, and the capital resources available at, the companies in which the fund invests.